imgproxy/imgproxy/docs/configuration.md

   * `X-Origin-Content-Length`: the size of the source image
   * `X-Origin-Width`: the width of the source image
   * `X-Origin-Height`: the height of the source image
+  * `X-Result-Width`: the width of the resultant image
+  * `X-Result-Height`: the height of the resultant image
 * `IMGPROXY_SERVER_NAME`: <i class='badge badge-pro'></i> the `Server` header value.
 Default: `imgproxy`

 ## Security